ufs-community/land-DA_workflow/docs/source/Model_v0.rst

       +----------------+-----------------------------------------------------+
       | 4              | option 1 for non-snow; rsurf = rsurf_snow for snow  |
       +----------------+-----------------------------------------------------+

-..
-COMMENT: Need citations
-   Also, what is the "evap" in the var name?
-Should the description say "Specifies the surface evaporation resistance option."
-   A. Henderson-Sellers, and A.J.
-Pitman, (1992), Land-surface schemes for future climate models: Specification, aggregation, and heterogeneity.
-Journal of Geophysical Research: Atmospheres, Vol 97, Issue D3.pp 2687-2696. https://doi.org/10.1029/91JD01697
-   OR
-   Sellers, P. J., M. D. Heiser, and F. G. Hall (1992), Relations between surface conductance and spectral vegetation indexes at intermediate (100 m2 to 15 km2) length scales, J. Geophys.
-Res., 97(D17), 19,033 – 19,059.

 ``rsurf``
    Ground surface resistance (s/m)